Smart-Ace-Designs/Nuxt-Wave/README.md

 # Nuxt Template: Wave
 > [!Warning]
-> This template uses an [alpha version](https://ui4.nuxt.com/) of Nuxt UI 4 and should not be used for production purposes.
+> This template uses a [beta version](https://ui4.nuxt.com/) of Nuxt UI 4 and should not be used for production purposes.

 Nuxt **Wave** is an opinionated Nuxt 4 starter template with built-in support for Nuxt UI, Tailwind CSS, and Prettier and includes a simple Nuxt UI component displayed in "index.vue".